SinclaM/miniserial/README.md

 ```

 Classes that inherit the `Serializable` mixin must be dataclasses composed of fields annotated with simple types.
-Postponed annotation evaluation (PEP 563) is not currently supported, so serializable classes must not be
-defined in a file with the import: `from __future__ import annotations`.

 Documentation of supported types and the serialization format is on the way.
 For now, `bool`, `int`, `float`, `str`,
 and `list` are supported. `int` and `float` are taken to be 32 bit values.
 Support for more types, including